-We conducted our audit in accordance with Australian Auditing Standards.
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Report section of our report.
-We are independent of the Reporting Unit in accordance with the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (including Independence Standards) (the Code) that are relevant to our audit of the financial report in Australia.
-We have also fulfilled our other ethical responsibilities in accordance with the Code.
+I conducted my audit in accordance with Australian Auditing Standards.
+My responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Report section of our report.
+I am independent of the Reporting unit in accordance with the auditor independence requirements of the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to my audit of the financial report in Australia.
+I have also fulfilled my other ethical responsibilities in accordance with the Code.

-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
+I believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for my opinion.

-Information Other than the Financial Report and Auditor's Report Thereon
+Information Other than the Financial Report and Auditor's Report Thereon BBus (Acc), FCPA, CTA Registered Company Auditor

-The Committee of Management of the Reporting Unit is responsible for the other information.
-The other information obtained at the date of this auditor's report is in the Operating Report accompanying the financial report.

-Our opinion on the financial report does not cover the other information and accordingly we do not express any form of assurance conclusion thereon.
+The Committee of Management is responsible for the other information.
+The other Vick Gelevitis information obtained at the date of this auditor's report is in the operating report.
+My BBus (Acc), FCPA, CTA opinion on the financial report does not cover the other information and accordingly we do not express any form of assurance conclusion thereon.